PHOT 0010. History of Photography

 Hours: 72 (36 lecture, 36 activity)

-A concentration in the study of the history of color photography, color theory, color symbolism, and color as a communication element in photography.
-Composition, exposure, and theme in creating expressive color photographs also covered.
-In-depth study of camera usage, lighting, and digital processing techniques to produce accurate color and the creative use of color.
+Application of color theory and technical skills to create expressive color photographs.
+Study of the history of color photography, color symbolism, and color as a communication element in photography.
+Composition, exposure, and theme in creating effective color photographs also covered.
 Implementation of a color-managed workflow to produce accurate color from digital capture to print.
-Students create digital prints and slideshows utilizing the expressive use of color.
-Students must provide a digital camera.
 (CSU, UC)

 PHOT 0088.
 Business Practices for Photographers